LouisSavoldy/vibespecai/ai-documents/features/phase1/1-01_project_creation.md

                     *   **Smoke Tests:** Ensure basic application functionality works after deployments.
                     ```
     *   For MVP, this will simulate saving these files to a local client-side storage (e.g., `localStorage` or an in-memory object) before the GitHub integration step.
 This is a placeholder for actual file system interaction.

+    *   Files should be displayed under the steps in file tree format for the user to drill into and select.
+Copy the format of the vs code explorer.